Menu

 Hola!

-I'm a long-time fashion addict and short-time polo player.
+Foodie, fashion addict and polo player.
 Join me as I check out the latest boutiques, restaurants, hotels and happenings -- in Calgary and beyond!

 • Instagram